Every Story Counts

 I love Libraries

-by Me, myself and I, about 1 month ago
+by Me, myself and I, 3 months ago

 I love libraries mainly for the books!
 I love the opportunities to meet new people, travel to far away places and stretch my imagination.
 I read mysteries, noir detectives, cozies, romance, cooking and travel books.
 I try new authors that I've read about in books, tried new recipes, and made an effort to talk to people from those places to confirm what books said about their hometown or country.( was it fact, fiction or just a prejudice?)